Planning a trip to Girona, Spain? See the best things to do in Girona and the highlights this wonderful city has to offer.

 When I first booked our trip to Girona, I wondered why there were so many pictures of this bridge, I had no idea it was called Eiffel Bridge and that it was designed and constructed by Gustave Eiffel.

-That Gustabe Eiffel!
-The creator of the Eiffel Bridge.
+Eiffel That Gustabe Eiffel?
+Sound familiar?
+The creator of the Eiffel Tower.

 I know!
 How didn’t I put two and two together?
 This is one of the best parts of traveling, learning cool facts like this and in person.